In this post I’m sharing why you might want to use Pinterest to promote your business in 2020.

 My first pins totally sucked.
 Which is why they didn’t get repinned.
 At all!

 To create an attractive pin, you’re going to want to use a lot of white space, attractive fonts, and a colour scheme which stands out – pink seems to be a favourite for text-based pins.
+You also need a call to action, and copy which makes people want to click through to read.

 I found template pins don’t really get pinned as much as unique pin designs do – I guess they’re made to be a bit more generic as they look better to sell, but they don’t work as well, in my experience.